 The Notifications settings will open up.You will see the default setting Ask before sending.
 Toggle the slider to select Blocked.

 You can also manage Notifications for individual sites.

 You can also manually add URLs.
 One done, click on the Done button and exit.

 Of course, if you’re browsing in Incognito Mode, you will never see these notifications, in any case.

 If you are a Chrome user, you definitely want to take a look at this Chrome tips & tricks post.

-This post will show you how to disable Web Notifications in Chrome, Firefox and Edge Browser.
+This post will show you how to block web notification requests in Chrome, Firefox and Edge Browser.